I have the absolute perfect meal to serve over the holidays.

 Ready to try something new?
 Have your ham yet?
-Or your menu ready to go for Easter tomorrow?
+Or your menu ready for the upcoming holidays?
 Scratch it all off!
 And make this instead.

 Lamb is a phenomenal meat.
 If you’ve never cooked lamb before, let me just tell you, it’s easy.
 There’s not much to slow roasting a leg of lamb.
 This is a natural lamb from the United States that I bought from a local grocery store here in Indiana.
 Today, there are not many specialized butchers around like there used to be.

 Lamb has a distinct flavor to it.
 You know gyros?
 Those wonderful flatbreads that are stuffed with rotisserie lamb, and served with sliced onions and tomatoes under a pool of tzatziki sauce?
 It’s the sauce that’s a white, salty yogurt.
 Well you know you’re eating a fantastic gyro when lamb is stuffed inside of it.
 There’s just nothing else like it.

-Traditionally, mutton has always been served instead of lamb.
-Mutton is the meat from a full grown, adult sheep.
-The meat is rough and gamey.
-Gamey describes a different type of flavor, that’s much stronger than other meats.
-Some believe gamey meats are too strong and not ideal.
-However, others believe this is a misconception and that the distinct smell is in fact, natural and more wild.
-Which they say makes a better, quality meat.
 Julia Child spoke of mutton and always told readers to look for adult sheep to cook rather than lamb, which is a sheep that is roughly a year old.
-I tried finding mutton around town here, and it was very difficult.
-I hope to get my hands on some this year.
+I try finding mutton around town here, but it can be very difficult.
+I hope to get my hands on some one day!

 The meat should have a deep, red color to it.
 A slight tint of purple means it’s even better!
 Salt and pepper your meat first.
 Sear all the sides for a few minutes, then let it cook low and slow.
 I used a deep stock pot to convection roast this, but cooking it in a crock pot will also do just fine.

 I added a large shallot in this recipe, along with fresh rosemary sprigs and chopped up garlic.
 Once you sear your meat briefly, take it out of the stock pot and set aside.
 Turn down the stovetop heat, and toss in your chopped shallot.
 There will be enough oil and flavor to cook it up.

 Baste the meat a couple of times during the cooking process.
 It took this lamb about two hours to roast, but every oven is different.
 So, just keep an eye on your meat.
 An internal temperature between 130 and 140 degrees is what you can strive for.
 Or more.
 But just be sure not to dry out your meat by overcooking.

-Serve this alongside some roasted baby carrots and potatoes, and you’ve got yourself a perfect Easter celebration.
+Serve this alongside some roasted baby carrots and potatoes, and you’ve got yourself a perfect celebration.
 Equipped with amazing flavor and endless mouthwatering bites.
 This truly is a wonderful dish to make during the holidays.

-Gluten-Free Roasted Leg of Lamb
+Gluten-Free Roasted Leg of Lamb Recipe

 - Leg of Lamb whole